The Cheapest Way To Sound Proof A Home Studio

 I want you to realize that things like Auralex are primarily helpful when it comes to mixing room environments as opposed to recording environments.
 Sure, they are great, but the hell wants to spend that much money on this stuff.

-When we are talking about recording in a room and stopping the echos from bouncing everywhere….. all you need is some of these.
+When we are talking about recording in a room and stopping the echos from bouncing everywhere.
+All you need is some of these.
 That’s right!!!
 That’s all you need for a recording room.
-Staple them to the ceiling in a way that they make a booth sized booth and put your microphone in the middle.
-Then to stop corner echoes put them diagonally in each corner of the room.
+Staple them to the ceiling in a way that they make a booth sized area.
+Then put your microphone in the middle.
+To stop corner echoes put them diagonally in each corner of the room.

 What these things do is stop the sound from your vocals from bouncing off of the walls and back into the microphone.
 When spaced properly it still leaves room for the vocals to have some life.